Prospective Graduate Students

 FAQ

-A: Each department sets their own admissions criteria.
-In general, the minimum scores are
+Each department sets its own admissions criteria.
+In general, the minimum scores include:

 GRE Verbal: 146, Quant: 155